OpenAnswers/top4j/README.md

 License
 =======

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](/LICENSE.md) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](/LICENSE.txt) file for more details

 Acknowledgments
 ===============